NeekDaSneak/Reading-Notes/Class-01.md

 In Windows settings you can search for system restore and create it from there and walk thru the steps.

-Once it completes you have succesfully created a restore point to be used in case of emergency.
+Once it completes you have successfully created a restore point to be used in case of emergency.

 ## Things I want to know more about